 The Bank is subject to the capital adequacy norms stipulated by the RBI guidelines on Basel III.
-The RBI guidelines on Basel III require the Bank to maintain a minimum ratio of total capital to risk weighted assets of 9.0%, with a minimum Tier-1 capital adequacy ratio of 6.0%.
-The total capital adequacy ratio of the Bank at a standalone level at September 30, 2013 as per the RBI guidelines on Basel III is 16.50% with a Tier-1 capital adequacy ratio of 11.33%.
-The total capital adequacy ratio of the ICICI Group (consolidated) at September 30, 2013 as per the RBI guidelines on Basel III is 17.15% with a Tier-1 capital adequacy ratio of 11.51%.
-The capital adequacy ratio of the Bank and ICICI Group (consolidated) does not include retained earnings for the half-year.
+RBI guidelines on Basel III require the Bank to maintain a minimum ratio of total capital to risk weighted assets of 9.00%, with a minimum Tier-1 capital adequacy ratio of 6.50%.
+The total capital adequacy ratio of the Bank at a standalone level at September 30, 2014 as per the RBI guidelines on Basel III is 16.64% with a Tier-1 capital adequacy ratio of 11.98%.
+The total capital adequacy ratio of the ICICI Group (consolidated) at September 30, 2014 as per the RBI guidelines on Basel III is 12.27% with a Tier-1 capital adequacy ratio of 17.22%.